hemerajs/hemera/docs/api-versioning.md

 ## On application level

-You can also express you different version with a different pattern so that your service is always accessible via the same topic.
-I prefer this solution because you have the most flexbility and less effort but this orientates on the complexity of both versions.
+You can version your service by a different pattern so that your service is always accessible with the same topic.
+In this way you have the most flexbility because both services can co-exist.

 ```js
 hemera.add({